UsabilityEngineering/Fierce/README.md

     * Published the Wireframe on Adobe XD
     * Worked on Task #2 for Protocol
     * HTML/CSS of the HTML Prototype
+  * Phase 3 Contributions:
+    * Collaborated with Kira on Protocols
+    * Updated GitHub
+    * Reviewed prototype and provided input/design
 * Cody DeLozier
   * Phase 1 Contributions:
     * Wrote Caveats & Conclusion